 State Laws

-- Landlords: Under the New Jersey Anti-Eviction Act, a landlord cannot terminate a month-to-month lease without “good cause,” such as non-payment of rent, destruction of property, or permanently retiring the building from residential use (N.J.S.A.
+Minimum Termination: A tenant may terminate a month-to-month lease tenancy at any time by providing one full month’s written notice to the landlord (N.J.S.A.
+2A:18-56(b)).
+Under the New Jersey Anti-Eviction Act, landlords cannot terminate the lease without “good cause,” such as non-payment of rent, destruction of property, or permanently retiring the building from residential use (N.J.S.A.
 2A:18-61.1).
-The notice period varies widely based on the specific cause of termination.
+The required notice period varies based on the specific cause of termination.

 - Owner-Occupied Building Exception: The Anti-Eviction Act does not apply to owner-occupied properties with two or fewer rental units.
 For these specific properties, landlords can terminate a month-to-month lease by providing the tenant with one month’s written notice (N.J.S.A.
 2A:18-61.1(1)).